Using the library

 Who might use it?
 Mendeley is open to everyone but is particularly useful for researchers, final year students or those doing dissertations.

 Create an account on the web at http://www.mendeley.com using your Loughborough email.
 Ignore the prompt to download the desktop software unless you are working on a personal machine.
+Do not attempt to 'sign in via institution'.
+This creates a seperate account and affects the functionality of the software.
+Read the 'Creating a Mendeley Account' guide on Learn for further advice.

 Training manuals and videos are also available on Learn